simonchu47/CarND-Advanced-Lane-Lines/README.md

 ![alt text][image6]

-#### 5. Describe how (and identify where in your code) you calculated the radius of curvature of the lane and the position of the vehicle with respect to center.
+#### 5. Calculating the radius of curvature of the lane and the position of the vehicle with respect to center

 The calculation of left and right lane-line curvature is implemented in line 483 through 485 as `calculate_curve_rad()` function which uses the newly re-fitted polynomial that was calculated by function 'fit_scaled_polynomial()', in line 493 through 497, which re-fits the pixels that are generated from a known line-fitting and scaled in the x and y direction by different scalers repectively.
 These steps are in the pipeline, from line 781 through 784, namely, `left_fit_cr` and `right_fit_cr` which are new line-fitting for pixels in meter unit, and both the curve radius which are calcualted based on `left_fit_cr` and `right_fit_cr` and are in meter unit as well.

 The vehicl center is calculated in line 785, on which the function `calculate_vehicle_position()` is called.
 That function is implemented in line 499 through 503, and is only related to x position.
 Therefore the calculation is based on the x-coordinates of pixels and scaled in the x direction.

-#### 6. Provide an example image of your result plotted back down onto the road such that the lane area is identified clearly.
+#### 6. Plotting back down onto the road such that the lane area is identified clearly

 I implemented this step in lines 505 through 530 in my code in `advancedFindingLane.py` in the function `draw_lane()`.
 Here is an example of my result on a test image: